czarakas/local_climate_change_tool/Data/IntermediateData/README.md

-This folder contains data that are necessary for analysis *within* the Data Wrangler component, but is not used in the Dashboard Generator component.
+This folder contains data files that are not used in the **Dashboard Generator** module, but are generated as part of the workflow of the **Data Wrangler** module.

-This folder will be populated with intermediate processed data files when modules that are subcomponents of the Data Wrangler are run.
-However, these files are too big to upload to Github.
+This folder will be populated with such data files when the Data Wrangler module (or its subcomponents) are run.
+However, these files are too big to upload to Github directly.